bekiblue/Competitive-programming/README.md

 # Competitive-programming

-Competitive-programming is a repository for solutions to problems on various coding platforms.
+Competitive-programming is a repository for solutions to algorithm problems on different platforms.
 ## Platforms
 1. [LeetCode](https://leetcode.com)
 2. [HackerRank](https://www.hackerrank.com)